Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Kinematics

 \section{Kinematics}

-As a preliminary step towards solving Problem~\ref{problem:IDP}, this section characterizes the forward kinematics for a robotic system whose bodies kinematics take the generic form~\eqref{eq:functional expression body kinematics}.
-We also derive the first and second-order differential kinematics, which will be used later in the solution of the ID problem.
+As a preliminary step towards solving Problem~\ref{problem:IDP}, this section characterizes the forward kinematics for a robot whose bodies kinematics take the generic form~\eqref{eq:functional expression body kinematics}.
+We also briefly introduce the first and second-order differential kinematics, which will be used later in the solution of the ID.

+A complete description of the kinematics requires introducing two types of reference frames: a reference frame $\{S_{i}\}$ at the pivot point between $\calB_{i}$ and $\calJ_{i+1}$ with the same orientation of their rigid contact area, and another one $\{ S_{\calJ_{i}} \}$ at the distal end of $ \calJ_{i}$ with the same orientation of the area between $\calJ_{i}$ and $\calB_{i}$, as illustrated in Fig.~\ref{fig:kinematics_frames}.
+Note that other choices are possible, but still a pair of reference frames is needed for each body as explained below.
+An inertial reference frame $\{ S_{0} \}$ is also attached to the robot base, where the dynamics will be formulated.